About Sofia M. Starnes

 In 2019, with Sofia as the sole translator into English, Unveiling Memories, Spain and the Hispanic Contribution to U.S. Independence, a full-length collection of essays, was issued by Iberdrola and Avangrid in Spain and in the U.S.A.

-Sofia’s poetry has appeared or is forthcoming in numerous journals, among them Poetry, Southern Poetry Review, Notre Dame Review, Hayden’s Ferry Review, Laurel Review, Image, Hubbub, Pleiades, Gulf Coast, Madison Review, Hotel Amerika, Marlboro Review, William and Mary Review, War, Literature and the Arts, Modern Age, and First Things.
-Her poems also have been anthologized in the Hawai’i Pacific Review Best of the Decade issue, Turnings: Transforming Women (Old Dominion University), the 80th Anniversary Anthology of the Poetry Society of VirginiaGinosko, and Poems of Devotion: An Anthology of Recent Poets (Wipf and Stock, 2012), as well as the Virginia Writers Club Centennial Anthology (2017).
-Her book reviews have been featured in Christianity and the ArtsImageUpdatePresence, Touchstone, and Christianity and Literature.
+Sofia’s poetry has appeared in numerous journals, among them Poetry, Southern Poetry Review, Notre Dame Review, Hayden’s Ferry Review, Laurel Review, Image, Hubbub, Pleiades, Gulf Coast, Madison Review, Hotel Amerika, Marlboro Review, William and Mary Review, War, Literature and the Arts, Modern Age, and First Things.
+Her poems also have been anthologized in the Hawai’i Pacific Review Best of the Decade issue, Turnings: Transforming Women (Old Dominion University), the 80th Anniversary Anthology of the Poetry Society of Virginia, Ginosko, and Poems of Devotion: An Anthology of Recent Poets (Wipf and Stock, 2012), as well as The Virginia Writers Club Centennial Anthology (2017).
+Her book reviews have been featured in Christianity and the Arts, ImageUpdate, Presence, Touchstone, and Christianity and Literature.
 From 2007-2020 she served as Poetry Editor and Poetry Book Review Editor for The Anglican Theological Review.
-She currently serves as Selecting Editor for Poetica Magazine and Poetry Editor for The Virginia Writers Club Journal.
+More recently she also served as Selecting Editor for Poetica.
+Currently, she is on the Editorial Board of The Journal of the Virginia Writers Club.

 In addition to the honors mentioned above, Sofia’s was awarded First Place for her poem “Oblation” in the 2022 Sacred Poetry Contest sponsored by Catholic Literary Arts; she is also the recipient of the 2018 Ellen Anderson Award from the Poetry Society of Virginia, the 2005 Superior Achievement Award in Poetry of the Virginia Writers Club, the 2004 Conference on Christianity and Literature Poetry Prize for her poem “Provinces”, a 2001 Poetry Fellowship from the Virginia Commission for the Arts, the 1997 Rainer Maria Rilke Poetry Prize for “A Poem for Single Flesh”, the Editor’s Prize in the 2002 Marlboro Prize in Poetry competition for “The House That Bled”, five Pushcart Prize nominations, ten finalist commendations in national and international competitions, and listings in Who’s Who in the World, Who’s Who in America, and Who’s Who of American Women.
 In 2009, she was named a Distinguished Scholar by Union College (Kentucky).
 In 2012, she was featured by the Los Angeles Asian Journal as their Galing Pinoy Selection (Outstanding Filipino-American).